-I'm a fifth-year PhD student in the School of Computer Science at Carnegie Mellon.
-Along with my advisor Drew Bagnell, I work on extending boosting and ensemble methods to a variety of machine learning applications with an eye towards applications in robotics and vision.
+I was a PhD student in the School of Computer Science at Carnegie Mellon.
+Along with my advisor Drew Bagnell, I worked on extending boosting and ensemble methods to a variety of machine learning applications with an eye towards applications in robotics and vision.
 As of 2014, I am now working at Google Pittsburgh.

-My current research project and thesis work is focused on the anytime prediction problem.
-Building off of traditional boosting techniques, we aim to build prediction algorithms which are capable of efficiently using any test-time computation budget to generate predictions that are near-optimal with respect to that budget.
+My main research project and thesis work was focused on the anytime prediction problem.
+Building off of traditional boosting techniques, we designed prediction algorithms which are capable of efficiently using any test-time computation budget to generate predictions that are near-optimal with respect to that budget.
 Unlike other approaches which trade cost for accuracy and vice-versa, our anytime approach generates a single predictor which can dynamically fit any budget.
 Furthermore, this budget need not be known apriori at training time.

 Previously I was advised by Dave Touretzky.
 Together we worked on planning, mapping and navigation for educational robotics using Tekkotsu, the software framework that he and his students have developed.

 Abstract: We present SpeedBoost, a natural extension of functional gradient descent, for learning anytime predictors, which automatically trade computation time for predictive accuracy by selecting from a set of simpler candidate predictors.
 These anytime predictors not only generate approximate predictions rapidly, but are capable of using extra resources at prediction time, when available, to improve performance.
 We also demonstrate how our framework can be used to select weak predictors which target certain subsets of the data, allowing for efficient use of computational resources on difficult examples.
 We also show that variants of the SpeedBoost algorithm produce predictors which are provably competitive with any possible sequence of weak predictors with the same total complexity.